 But there is one area of the process that is not as often regarded as critical to the success of a salad niçoise or creating new digital systems: talent.

-While the universal shortage of workers across the entire supply chain, procurement and operational landscape is no secret, it is the challenge posed at a leadership and management level that brings with it specific pipeline problems.
+And, while the universal shortage of workers across the entire supply chain, procurement and operational landscape is no secret, it is the challenge posed at a leadership and management level that brings with it specific pipeline problems.

 Operational excellence for business-as-usual now must be combined with deep insight into solving tomorrow’s problems through an ESG lens.